RIKEN-RCCS/llvm-project/README_swpl-2023-1-llvm17-en.md

       $ git clone -b swpl-2023-1-llvm17 https://github.com/RIKEN-RCCS/llvm-project.git
       ```

-2. Create a build directory in the root of llvm-project directory
+2. Create a build directory in the root of the llvm-project directory

       ```
       $ cd llvm-project